-Clearwater holds and has rights to, through its 53.66% ownership in a joint venture, 23.99% of the TAC in the offshore coldwater shrimp pandalus borealis, fishery in Atlantic Canada.
-This combined with purchases of inshore shrimp, resulted in sales of \$81.6 million in 2013 (2012 - \$77.5 million).
+Clearwater holds and has rights to, through its 53.66% ownership in a joint venture, 24.57% of the TAC in the offshore coldwater shrimp pandalus borealis, fishery in Atlantic Canada.
+As a result of the expiry of a harvesting contract in 2015/2016 this is expected to decline to 19.73% in 2015/2016.
+Management is actively pursuing harvesting agreements to make use of harvesting capacity that will become available at that time.
+This combined with purchases of inshore shrimp, resulted in sales of \$93.7 million in 2014 (2013 - \$81.6 million).
 Clearwater has been harvesting coldwater shrimp with two factory freezer trawlers, the Ocean Prawns and the Atlantic Enterprise, which are owned by the above mentioned joint venture.